kiwi-src/tiny-xgboost/README_MATH.md

 w_last = [-1.42785195 -2.04789617]
 labels = [1, 1]
 ```
-In case all labels are 0 there is no minima.
+In case all labels are 1 the loss is minimized by choosing an infinite large weight.

 <img src="images/labels_1_1.png" width="50%"/>